Patterns in Konnakol

 Press play to listen to the above code, noting that the sounds might not be audible at first, while they load in your web browser.

 Listening to the performance by V Shivapriya and BR Somashekar Jois, you will hear sections in which the same phrase is repeated at different speeds.
 This is done relative to the underlying tala, which you can the artists clap throughout the piece.
-In particular, they clap the 7 count (or 7 akshara/beat) misra chapu tala, starting with two counts on the back of the hand, then a two claps separated by gaps.
+In particular, they clap the 7 count (or 7 akshara/beat) tala, known as misra chapu tala.
+Misra chapu is clapped with two counts on the back of the hand, then a two claps separated by gaps.
 This could be notated “wave wave – clap – clap -“, where the clap with the back of the hand indicates a ‘wave’ and a hyphen is a gap.
-Note that at some point, V Shivapriya claps two talas at once on her knees, one hand still maintaining misra chapu tala.
+Note that at some point in the video, V Shivapriya claps two talas at once on her knees, one hand still maintaining misra chapu tala.

-The following example demonstrates this reduction and expansion.
-The Ta dhi gi na thom (or on the mridangam, dhi ta dhi na thom) is played first at 3 counts per syllable, then 2, 1, 1, 2 and back to 3.
-The synthesised ‘high hat’ cymbal sounds indicate the tala, which in this case is the 3 (12?) count rupaka tala – “clap clap wave”.
+The following example demonstrates reduction and expansion in konnakol.
+The phrase ta dhi gi na thom (or on the mridangam, dhi ta dhi na thom) is played first at 3 counts per syllable, then 2, 1, 1, 2 and back to 3.
+The synthesised ‘high hat’ cymbal sounds here indicate the tala, which in this case is the rupaka tala – “clap clap wave”.

 Crucially, the whole pattern fits the tala, in there are 60 counts (3 + 2 + 1 + 1 + 2 + 3, multiplied by the phrase length of 5), which is divisible by the tala length.
 Indeed, this is true of any phrase length.
 Here is the same example but with a four-step solkattu phrase: